Canadian Pacific Railway: 2001 to 2023

-On 20 November 2019, it was announced that Canadian Pacific would purchase the Central Maine and Quebec Railway from Fortress Transportation and Infrastructure Investors.
-The line had had a series of different owners since being spun off of the Canadian Pacific in 1995.
+On November 20, 2019, it was announced that Canadian Pacific would purchase the Central Maine and Quebec Railway from Fortress Transportation and Infrastructure Investors.
+The line has had a series of different owners since being spun off of the Canadian Pacific in 1995.
 The first operator was the Canadian American Railroad a division of Iron Road Railways.
 In 2002 the Montreal, Maine & Atlantic took over operations after CDAC declared bankruptcy.
 The Central, Maine and Quebec Railway started operations in 2014 after the MMA declared bankruptcy due to the Lac-Mégantic derailment.
 On this new acquisition, CP CEO Keith Creel remarked that this gives CP a true coast-to-coast network across Canada and an increased presence in New England.
 On June 4, 2020; Canadian Pacific bought the Central Maine and Quebec.

 Merger with Kansas City Southern (2021–2023)

 On March 21, 2021, CP announced that it was planning to purchase the Kansas City Southern Railway (KCS) for US$29 billion.
 The US Surface Transportation Board (STB) would first have to approve the purchase, which was expected to be completed by the middle of 2022.

 However, a competing cash and stock offer was later made by Canadian National Railway (CN) on April 20 at $33.7 billion.
-On May 13, KCS announced that they planned to accept the merger offer from CN, but would give CP until May 21 to come up with a higher bid.
+On 13 May, KCS announced that they planned to accept the merger offer from CN, but would give CP until May 21 to come up with a higher bid.
 On May 21, KCS and CN agreed to a merger.
 However, CN's merger attempt was blocked by a STB ruling in August that the company could not use a voting trust to assume control of KCS, due to concerns about potentially reduced competition in the railroad industry.

 On September 12, KCS accepted a new $31 billion offer from CP.
 Though CP's offer was lower than the offer made by CN, the STB permitted CP to use a voting trust to take control of KCS.
 The voting trust allowed CP to become the beneficial owner of KCS in December, but the two railroads operated independently until receiving approval for a merger of operations from the STB.
 That approval came on March 15, 2023, which permitted the railroads to merge as soon as April 14.
-Post merger, the combined railroad will rebrand under a new name: Canadian Pacific Kansas City, or CPKC.
+On April 14, 2023, KCS officially became a subsidiary of CPR, and CPR with its subsidiaries began conducting business under the name of its parent company, Canadian Pacific Kansas City (CPKC).